-Each programme cycle lasts 12 months and 7 leaders will be selected every other year.
-The Young Leaders Programme will commence at the World Cancer Leaders’ Summit (WCLS) the same year they are selected.
-The new Young Leaders will be accompanied by a group of past participants in the programme who will act as ‘guides’ helping them get familiarised with the event and to make connections with relevant contacts.
-The WCLS will provide an invaluable opportunity for learning and networking with influential international experts.
+Each programme cycle lasts 12 months and selection occurs every other year.
+The Young Leaders Programme commences at the World Cancer Leaders’ Summit (WCLS) the same year as the application and selection process.
+Young Leaders are accompanied by a group of past programme participants who act as ‘guides’ helping them get familiarised with the event and to make connections with relevant contacts.
+The WCLS provides an invaluable opportunity for learning and networking with influential international experts.

-In the 12 months following the WCLS, the Young Leaders will be expected to attend a relevant regional cancer event, or organise a study visit to a regional institution which aligns with their interests and expertise, and which aims to initiate significant regional collaboration.
+In the 12 months following the WCLS, Young Leaders must identify and attend a relevant cancer event, or organise a learning visit which aligns with their interests and expertise and leads to regional impact, or aims to initiate a regional collaboration.

-The programme will formally conclude at the World Cancer Congress (WCC) in the following year, where Young Leaders will attend and share best practices and lessons learnt through a dedicated session.
+The programme formally concludes at the World Cancer Congress (WCC) the following year, where Young Leaders attend and share best practices and lessons learnt through a dedicated session.
 The WCC is the ideal platform for further networking and international engagement.

-Funding and support will be provided to pursue the above three opportunities.
+Funding and support is provided to pursue the above three opportunities.

-UICC defines a young leader as being someone who is:
+UICC defines a Young Leader as someone who: